Voters who do not speak English can get help for voting.

 Will I get assistance in the polling place?

 Section 203 of the federal Voting Rights Act requires certain counties to provide language assistance to people with limited English proficiency.
 In localities where there are more than 10,000 or over 5% of the total voting age citizens in a single county who are members of a single language minority group, have depressed literacy rates, and do not speak English very well, then the county has to offer voting information and assistance in that language.

 There are currently three counties in Pennsylvania should provide voting materials and assistance in Spanish:

 - Berks County

-There are currently one county in Pennsylvania should provide voting materials and assistance in Chinese:
+There is currently one county in Pennsylvania should provide voting materials and assistance in Chinese: